project-forth-works/project-forth-works/Communication-Protocols/Wireless-Communication/Wireless-communication.md

 # Wireless Communication

 The idea is to let computers talk to each other without wires.
-These days there are a let of wireless protocols and frequencies available.
+These days there are a lots of wireless protocols and frequencies available.
 Well known protocols are Wifi & Bluetooth, but there are a lot more.

 **HC08 Bluetooth transceiver on Cosey**